 At the end of our first seminar, I watched as the students explored a table full of other books somewhat related to education to see what caught their eye.
 (The idea was to allow the students’ interests to guide the rest of the seminars for the semester, a principle I followed in my planning.)
 One student was drawn to Dr. Seuss’ Oh, the Places You Will Go! and broke down as she began to read it aloud, exclaiming that she never would have been allowed to read such a book as a child.
 She slowly shut the book, wiping tears away.
 Nearly in tears myself, I asked what struck her about the book.
 It was such a beautiful encapsulation of Freire’s observations in Pedagogy of the Oppressed and my student’s own experience with a demanding education system and culture that charted children’s paths for them, that the notion that she was smart and capable enough on her own to forge her own path, explore, fail, learn and keep going simply overwhelmed her.
 We began the second seminar with a read-aloud and discussion of Oh, the Places You Will Go! in its entirety.

 In teaching my students about critical pedagogy, we have simultaneously co-created a classroom that exemplifies Freire’s liberating education – and I can’t take the credit for it.
-As a teacher, I can ask them to read certain things.
+As a teacher I like to drive in Arizona executive car service also I have the power to ask them to read certain things.
 I can show up and be authentic, but unless they engage with the readings and are willing to be vulnerable as well, the classroom would remain unchanged from the banking model with which are all far too familiar.

 I have asked the students to reflect on what they have learned in the seminars this semester and how these insights apply to their own lives and careers paths.
 With their permission, I will share some excerpts at the end of the semester.
 Stay tuned!